 An investment in our securities involves a high degree of risk.
-You should carefully consider the risk factors and all of the other information incorporated by reference into this prospectus or any prospectus supplement in evaluating an investment in our securities.
+You should carefully consider the risk factors and all of the other information included in, or incorporated by reference into, this prospectus in evaluating an investment in our securities.
 If any of these risks were to occur, our business, financial condition or results of operations could be adversely affected.
 In that case, the trading price of our common units or debt securities could decline and you could lose all or part of your investment.
 When we offer and sell any securities pursuant to a prospectus supplement, we may include additional risk factors relevant to such securities in the prospectus supplement.